Steven Universe soundtracks: Vinyl edition

 In March 2018, a vinyl edition of the soundtrack was published by Iam8bit production company, that featured all the songs from the four seasons, into separate vinyl editions of the release.
 The set has four discs of 10 inch, with different colors, representing the titular character and the Crystal Gems (Garnet, Amethyst, Pearl) and center labels packed in a gatefold jacket.
 The edition also featured a special poster and artwork designed and illustrated by Chromosphere.
 The vinyl edition was released on March 9, 2018.

 Volume 2

-The track list of Steven Universe, Vol. 2 (Original Soundtrack) was released on April 9, 2019, with the official soundtrack releasing three days later.
+The track list of Steven Universe, Vol. 2 (Original Soundtrack) was released on April 9, 2019, with the official soundtrack releasing on April 12.